An introduction to constipation

 Naturopaths however believe that you need to open your bowels at least once a day and that if you do so less frequently it means you are constipated.

 Women tend to be more constipated than men and the condition is more frequently encountered with increasing age.
-For more detailed information, please visit our page on what is constipation?

 Symptoms of constipation